It’s a New Year and everyone is thinking about their Resolutions.

 But the thing is that no matter who you are, what you look like, or where you are in life… you are loved beyond any measure of human standard by the very same God who gave you life.
 There will be more about this topic in a future post, but knowing how much God loves me gives me the confidence to be who He created me to be.
 The very God who created the universe has a specific purpose for me, using the abilities and talents He’s given me to complete it.

-We all can probably name an “Eeyore” in our lives.
+We all can probably name a melancholy “Eeyore” in our lives.
 If you can’t, seriously consider the possibility that it may be you.
 These are the people whose Facebook posts are constantly about all the bad things in their life.

-But like my thoughts on giving up Comparison and Greed, you should look for the blessings in your life.
+But similar to giving up Comparison and Greed, you should look for the blessings in your life.
 If you focus on the negative, that’s all you’re going to see.

 If you want a positive life, you need to think positive, but also look for the positive all around you.
 This can be in something as simple as a sunrise.